International Economics, 2017

 - 2016 – Tech M&A Group, Wells Fargo Securities (San Francisco, CA)

-Jackson grew up learning instruments and wanting to become a professional musician.
-His dream was to found a company that would narrow the gap between human-digital music input (and in his sophomore year gave a TEDx talk on the perception of music).
+I grew up learning instruments and wanting to become a professional musician.
+My dream was to found a company that would narrow the gap between human-digital music input (and in my sophomore year gave a TEDx talk on the perception of music).

-During his senior year, he co-founded Float Tickets, a ticketing software startup that won first place at the Schurz Competition and received an offer for a convertible note financing from Elevate Ventures.
+During my senior year, I co-founded Float Tickets, a ticketing software startup that won first place at the Schurz Competition and received an offer for a convertible note financing from Elevate Ventures.

 “I got the chance to work on several sell-side deals in SF where we were selling very high-growth startups to big automobile and tech companies.
 After receiving money for Float Tickets, I had reached out to several ND alumni to get advice on whether to pursue investment banking or continue with my startup full-time.
 I was lucky to meet Peter Christman from Chicago Ventures, who was a judge during the Venture Capital Investment Competition (VCIC) that I participated in through NDIGI.”